 - 3 cups all-purpose flour

-Wrap dough in plastic wrap and refrigerate until ready to use.
+- Wrap dough in plastic wrap and refrigerate until ready to use.
 Recipe makes enough for two large pizzas.
 Wrapped dough can stay in fridge for about 7 days.
-You can also put dough in fridge for up to 3 months and defrost in fridge overnight before using.
+You can also put dough in freezer for up to 3 months and defrost in fridge overnight before using.